Are unionised workplaces better for employee health and safety?

 It also adds more credibility to a case if more people are reporting the same issues, rather than one employee taking issue with something that could be considered minor.
 More voices make the chorus louder, and therefore harder for employers to ignore, especially where publicity is concerned.

 However, to combat this, some companies are actively looking to discourage unionising.
 Some of the largest and most profitable companies in the USA, like Walmart and Amazon are investing in training managerial staff to spot and quash union-like behaviour.
 Tesla has also been found to be harassing and firing activist workers.
-Companies that play it very close to the wire with overheads often don’t want to allow for higher wages or better, more costly safety measures out of worry of passing costs across to consumers, and potentially losing them in the process.
+Companies that play it very close to the wire with overheads often don’t want to allow for higher wages or better, more costly safety measures out of worry of passing costs across to consumers.

 What if an employer ignored a health and safety complaint and caused a member of staff an injury, or to become sick?